RetroRoots/Hydroponics-tower-v2/README.md

 d.
 Year-Round Bounty -
 Forget frosty winters or scorching summers.
 Your tower dances with life all year.
 Fresh salads in December?
 Absolutely!
 -
-The Connection Between Tech and Nature -
+The Connection Between Tech and Nature-
 Supporting 3D printing isn’t about gadgets and toys; We can use technology to aid us in nurturing life and helping to build a culture of self-sustainability.
 -
 The Tower’s Promise-